doofinder/llm_composer/README.md

 ### Streaming Responses

 LlmComposer supports streaming responses for real-time output, which is particularly useful for long-form content generation.
-This feature works with providers that support streaming (like Ollama, OpenRouter and OpenAI).
+This feature works with providers that support streaming (like Ollama, OpenRouter, OpenAI, and Google).

 ```elixir
 # Make sure to configure Tesla adapter for streaming (Finch recommended)